openthread/ot-docs/site/en/guides/border-router/web-gui.md

 ## Access the Web GUI

 Access the Web GUI by visiting the OTBR's local IPv4 address in a browser window.
-WebGUI uses the standard TCP/IP port designated for HTTP, which is port 80.
+Web GUI uses the standard TCP/IP port designated for HTTP, which is port 80.
 See the [Raspberry Pi IP Address page](https://www.raspberrypi.org/documentation/remote-access/ip-address.md) for more information.